Gabby Logan: Honours, awards and recognition

 Her work with the BBC Athletics team won "Sports Programme" at the 2014 RTS Awards.
 In addition, her work with the presenting team for the Commonwealth Games and Women's Euros saw both shortlisted for RTS "Sports Programme" Award in 2023.
 The Midpoint with Gabby Logan was nominated at the British Podcast Awards for best Branded (in 2021) and best Wellbeing (in 2024) podcast.

-Outwith sports, Logan was crowned "Tesco Celebrity Mum of the Year" in March 2012. and Yorkshire Woman of the Year by the Yorkshire Society in 2023.
+Outside sports, Logan was crowned "Tesco Celebrity Mum of the Year" in March 2012. and Yorkshire Woman of the Year by the Yorkshire Society in 2023.

 Upon becoming one of the first female sports anchors to break into terrestrial television in the 1990s, Logan received praise from fellow professionals such as Terry Venables, Ally McCoist and Des Lynam.
 Her natural style of broadcasting, combined with her relaxed demeanor and ability to banter with whichever ex-pro she is paired with, has made Logan a popular figure on TV.

 Logan was appointed Member of the Order of the British Empire (MBE) in the 2020 New Year Honours for services to sports broadcasting and the promotion of women in sport.
+She was later appointed Officer of the Order of the British Empire (OBE) in the 2026 New Year Honours for services to Sports Broadcasting and to Charity.

+Logan's name is one of those featured on the sculpture Ribbons, unveiled in 2024.